intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 dns_search_domains:
   - example.com

-# This is place to define additional domain names for cluster to allow secure communication
+# This is place to define additional domain names for cluster to allow secure communication.
 dns_names_for_certificate:
   DNS.7: "mycluster1.domain.name"
   DNS.8: "mycluster2.domain.name"

-# This is the _Internal_ domain name.
+# This is theInternal domain name.
 domain: nauta

-# Internal subdomain for infrastructure
+# Internal subdomain for infrastructure.
 nodes_domain: lab007

-# This is the _Internal Subdomain_ for Kubernetes resources.
+# This is the Internal Subdomain for Kubernetes resources.
 k8s_domain: kubernetes

 # This is the Network Range for Kubernetes pods.